mmistakes/made-mistakes-jekyll/_posts/2013-02-12-sbach-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @sbach"
+title: "Dark jacket looking downward"
 description: "PaperFaces portrait of @sbach drawn with Paper by 53 on an iPad."
 image: paperfaces-sbach-twitter-lg
 thumb: paperfaces-sbach-twitter-150.jpg